50 YEARS OF GREAT RESEARCH

 IAPS 2020 Online Conference

-Click here for the PDF Detailed Program
+Click here for the Program at a glance

 Will we publish the presentations papers?

-In the IAPS conference tradition, there will be an online book of abstracts, but we will not publish a book of the presentation papers.
+We will not publish a book of the presentation papers.
 The edition work required for this type of homemade publication is disproportionate with the rather low recognition given to papers published in this type of medium.
 Normally a presentation in a refereed conference is in itself a valuable addition to someone’s cv : see ‘Varia’ for information on how to present your participation in your cv.

 There are a few efficient network platforms aimed at the research community providing a good visibility to this type of papers.
 Some offer free access and a better visibility than many online books.